 Following her graduation from the University of Minnesota, Thompson continued to work at the University of Minnesota using genomewide marker effects to characterize diverse maize germplasm and genetic architecture with Dr. Rex Bernardo.
 Following this, in January, 2015, Thompson began working at Purdue University as a Postdoctoral Research Associate.
 While at Purdue, she worked with quantitative analysis of agronomic traits, high-throughput phenotyping, and genomewide association to identify targets for maize and sorghum improvement with Dr. Mitch Tuinstra.

-Thompson is looking forward to co-teaching advanced plant breeding and quantitative genetics, while spending a majority of her time researching maize genetics.
+Thompson is looking forward to co-teaching Advanced Plant Breeding as well as Frontiers in Computation and Plant Sciences, while spending a majority of her time researching maize genetics.
 Thompson feels the position has a lot of potential for growth, and she is excited to work with other scientists and researchers to see how others will be able to benefit from her research.
 She is interested in creating models to predict how plants grow and respond to different environments.

 She says some of her best works to date have yet to be published and the rest of the Plant, Soil and Microbial Science department is eager to read them when they are!
 When she isn’t on campus, Thompson enjoys playing with her two young children, and being involved in church and music.